Andorra

 Drugs

-Illicit drug trafficking does not pose a substantive threat to Andorra as the local consumption of narcotics is low and drug traffickers in the region prefer more accessible routes through the ports of Perpignan and Biarritz in France and through ports in Spain.
-However, there are recorded cases of heroin being trafficked into Andorra, mainly involving loose criminal networks.
-Based on seizure statistics, it is likely that there is a larger market for cocaine than heroin.
-Most seizures, however, are from Spanish and French tourists, as well as from other non-residents who intend using the drug for personal consumption.
+Illicit drug trafficking does not pose a substantial threat in Andorra, as the local consumption of narcotics is low and drug traffickers in the region prefer more accessible routes through the ports of Perpignan and Biarritz in France and through ports in Spain.
+However, cases of heroin being trafficked into Andorra have been recorded, mainly involving loose criminal networks.
+Based on seizure statistics, it is likely that there is a larger market for cocaine than heroin, albeit still limited.
+Most seizures, however, involve Spanish and French tourists, as well as other non-residents who intend using the drug for personal consumption.
 Nevertheless, large quantities of cocaine destined for local markets have also been seized.

+The cannabis market is the biggest drugs-related threat in Andorra, although the market is not as big as it is in neighbouring countries.
 The local production of cannabis has increased in recent years, as have cannabis imports from neighbouring countries.
 Cannabis appears to be smuggled mostly from Spain and to a lesser extent from France, predominantly by criminal networks consisting mainly of Andorran residents.
-Trafficking routes reportedly go through official checkpoints and the mountainous terrain between borders.
-The synthetic drug market appears to be small, with sources close to the police reporting a decrease in synthetic drug use.
-Synthetic drugs are nevertheless trafficked into Andorra, coming primarily from Northern Europe in cocaine and cannabis shipments.
+Trafficking routes reportedly go through official checkpoints and the mountainous terrain on country borders.
+The synthetic drugs market remains small, despite the increased proliferation of psychoactive substances in the region in recent years.
+Synthetic drugs are nevertheless trafficked into Andorra, coming primarily from northern Europe in cocaine and cannabis shipments.

 Criminal Actors

-State-embedded actors are not generally involved in transnational criminal activity, although there may be occasional cooperation between organized crime groups and officials in certain transactions.
+Criminal networks operating in Andorra are market-specific and are involved predominantly in the drugs trade, especially the cultivation and trade of cannabis as well as tobacco smuggling.
+These networks are known to operate in cooperation with their foreign counterparts.
+State-embedded actors are not generally involved in transnational criminal activity, although certain transactions may occasionally involve cooperation between organized crime groups and officials.
 There is no information that any mafia-style groups operate in Andorra.

 Leadership and governance